Skip to main content

 The easiest (and recommended) way to install OpenOCD is via xpm and the package available as @xpack-dev-tools/openocd from the npmjs.com registry.

-xPacks (short for xpm packages) are general-purpose, language-neutral software packages.
+xpm packages, abbreviated as xPacks, are general-purpose, language-neutral software packages.
 They use the same format as npm packages, which is a collection of files/folders and a package.json file with the package metadata.

-Binary xPacks also include references to regular archives with the platform specific binaries (such as .tar.gz for Unix or .zip for Windows).
+xpm can install source and binary packages.
+Binary packages include references to regular archives with the platform specific binaries (such as .tar.gz for Unix or .zip for Windows).
 These archives are unpacked and links/forwarders to the executables are created in a .bin folder.

 For more details, please see the previous explanation in the Getting Started page.